YauheniLeushunou/BarcodesReader/README.md

 # Barcode Reader with Camera Selection

-This project is a web-based application that enables users to scan barcodes using their device's camera, manage the scanned product information, and store the data locally.
-It utilizes the QuaggaJS library for barcode scanning and JavaScript for handling the camera input and data management.
+This project is a web-based barcode reader application that allows users to select a camera, scan barcodes, and manage product information.
+It also includes functionalities to upload data from a file and save data to a file.

 ## Features

-- Camera Selection: Allows users to choose from available cameras on their device.
+- Select and use different cameras for barcode scanning
-- Live Barcode Scanning: Scans barcodes in real-time using the selected camera.
+- Scan and detect barcodes using the QuaggaJS library
-- Product Information Form: Enables users to enter product details such as name and expiration date for each scanned barcode.
+- Display detected barcodes and input associated product information
-- Data Storage: Saves product information in the browser's local storage.
+- Save product information to local storage
-- Dynamic Table: Displays the list of scanned products with options to delete entries.
+- Upload product data from a JSON file
+- Save current product data to a JSON file

+## Technologies Used

+- HTML
+- CSS (Bootstrap 4.5.2)
+- JavaScript
+- QuaggaJS (for barcode scanning)

-## Usage
+## How to Use

-### Camera Selection
+1. **Select Camera:**

-- Select the desired camera from the dropdown menu.
+   - Use the dropdown to select the desired camera for barcode scanning.
+2. **Scan Barcode:**
-- The video feed from the selected camera will be displayed.
+   - The selected camera will start streaming, and barcodes will be detected and displayed.

-### Scanning Barcodes

-- Point the camera at a barcode.
-- Detected barcodes will be listed below the video feed.

-## Adding Product Information
+3. **Add Product Information:**

-- Click on a detected barcode to open the product information form.
+   - Click on a detected barcode to input the associated product name and expiration date.
-- Enter the product name and expiration date.
+   - Click 'Add' to save the product information.
+4. **Upload Data:**
+   - Click on 'Upload Data' in the header menu to upload product data from a JSON file.
+5. **Save Data:**
-- Click the "Add" button to save the product information.
+   - Click on 'Save to File' in the header menu to download the current product data as a JSON file.

-## Managing Product Data

-- Table: Displays all scanned products with their details.
-- Delete: Remove a product entry by clicking the "Delete" button next to it.

 ## Local Development